-Middle & Upper School Campus
+Middle & Upper School renovation

 Tailored classrooms for transformative learning